Health-RI/metadata-documentation/src/new/classes-main.md

 # Main Classes # {#classes-main}
 **Main Classes** represent the core entities of the data catalog.
-They define essential components.
+They define leading components.

 ## Mandatory